wp-plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.7.4 =
+*  Resolved a number of PHP Strict Standard notices resulting from calling non-static functions statically.

 = Version 4.7.3 =
 *  Changed plugin activation hook to handle sites with large amounts of users.
 This addresses an out of memory bug reported on the WordPress Support Forum.
 The get_users() function returns a large amount of information for each user by default, the activation hook only needs the ID field.